-Fair Start Movement is working to improve and expand the use of such orders – what we’re calling “Fair Start orders.”
+Having Kids is working to improve and expand the use of such orders – what we’re calling “Fair Start orders.”
 We are working to make sure they are constitutional, and are used under specific guidelines and in egregious cases.

 To improve our efforts and accurately reflect our memberships’ views, we sought your opinion, using a survey that was based on a real-world case.

 As you can see, Having Kids’ membership strongly supports our efforts to protect children from being born to abusive parents.